1: HOW TO PARTICIPATE

 3: GENERAL PARTICIPATION CONDITIONS

 3.1 Use of School Name and Images for Promotion: Each participating school authorizes Raw Materials Company Inc. to use its school name and any images provided by the school in its advertising and promotional activities in any media, without compensation or notice.
-School will not submit any photos featuring identifiable individuals unless it has secured all required rights to his/her image as required herein.
+Schools will not submit any photos featuring identifiable individuals unless it has secured all required rights to his/her image as required herein.
 Any school that submits a Feature Story about their collection program through the online form, email or any other method of communication with Raw Materials Company is doing so with the understanding that RMC may choose to post or publish the story and any of its supporting attachments (images, video) for promotional purposes without additional notice, review or approval.

-3.2 Communications From RMC via Email: Each participating school authorizes Raw Materials Company Inc. to send emails pertaining to the Challenge throughout the duration of the Challenge Period.
+3.2 Communications from RMC via Email: Each participating school authorizes Raw Materials Company Inc. to send emails pertaining to the Challenge throughout the duration of the Challenge Period.
 Emails will be used to provide schools with downloadable resources, links and will showcase feature stories about participating schools and their collection programs.
 The emails will also be used to relay important information about the Challenge.

 3.3 Eligible Batteries and Sources: The Ontario Schools Battery Recycling Challenge is for primary household batteries collected from staff and student homes, their extended family and friends in the community and those batteries generated at the school itself.
 Participants are not permitted to remove batteries from the already established collection sites throughout the community or the batteries set out for recycling at the curbside.
 Any school that is caught removing batteries from the already established collection sites and programs will be disqualified from the Challenge.